 Some CMMS even offer the ability to upload pictures to work orders as some things are much easier and faster to explain through a picture than through words.

-- Have all necessary data in one place
+15. Have all the necessary data in one place

-Within a CMMS you can have work orders, maintenance schedules, work histories, stock levels, machine health, asset information… – all necessary information in one place that can be accessed from anywhere.
+Within a computerized maintenance management system, you can have work orders, maintenance schedules, work histories, stock levels, machine health, asset performance data… – all necessary information in one place that can be accessed from anywhere.

 If that alone wasn’t enough, some CMMS solutions will allow integrations with your current ERP software and similar solutions so you can leverage all of its advantages in combination with other tools.